luischitala/Hospitals-Nearb-AI-Me/README.md

 ## Deployment

-You can follow the Deployment tutorial for python by consulting [here](https://www.heroku.com/python)
+You can follow the Deployment tutorial for python by consulting [here](https://www.heroku.com/python).

 ## Demo (Auto coordinate obtainer and tracking, only in Guadalajara)

-You can run the application (With manual coords due dataset limitations) by clicking [here](https://movilizate.herokuapp.com/)
+You can run the application (With manual coords due dataset limitations) by clicking [here](https://movilizate.herokuapp.com/).

 ## License

-This project is licensed under GNU GENERAL PUBLIC LICENSE
+This project is licensed under GNU GENERAL PUBLIC LICENSE.